laravel/docs/http-tests.md

 <a name="assert-moved-permanently"></a>
 #### assertMovedPermanently

-Assert that the response has a not found (404) HTTP status code:
+Assert that the response has a moved permanently (301) HTTP status code:

     $response->assertMovedPermanently();